MinnowBoard-org/website/elements/tuto-reader/tutorials/updating_your_firmware/docs/updating-your-firmware.md

     ![image](elements/tuto-reader/tutorials/updating_your_firmware/docs/MB-FirmwareVersion.png)

-    The MinnowBoard Turbot is MinnowBoard MAX compatible and uses the same firware as the MinnowBoard MAX (hence the references to the MAX in the firmware).
+    The MinnowBoard Turbot is MinnowBoard MAX compatible and uses the same firmware as the MinnowBoard MAX (hence the references to the MAX in the firmware).

 ###  Find the latest available version of the firmware